prashiddhath/Bank-Program/README.md

 ### Client Transaction

-The user can perform client transactions which is also stored in a file named as the client's bank ID.
-The file shows entire transaction history of the client along with a summary at the bottom which shows account type, current balance, interest rate, status and curent month's number of deposit and withdrawal.
-The user can also choose the 'Monthly' option to perform monthly cuts, interest and monthly reset to the number of withdrawal and deposit.
+The user can perform transactions on the client account.
+This includes depositing, withdrawing and handling monthly cuts and addition to the account.

 ### Get Client Detail

 The user can also enter a bank account number and get the client details.
-It shows client's name and the same summary printed at the bottom of bank statement.
+It shows client's name and a summary of their account.

 ### Close Account

-  The user can close a bank account.
+The user can close a client's bank account.
+After closing a bank account, the account can no longer carry out transaction.

 Features that will be added soon: